Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;Lifecycle events of the cluster

-**Question 43 In Spark UI, which of the following is Not part of the metrics displayed in a stageís details page ?**
+**Question 43 In Spark UI, which of the following is Not part of the metrics displayed in a stage‚Äôs details page ?**

 &nbsp;&nbsp;&nbsp;&nbsp;DBU Cost

 *Explination*
-In Spark UI, the stageís details page shows summary metrics for completed tasks.
+In Spark UI, the stage‚Äôs details page shows summary metrics for completed tasks.
 This includes:

 Duration of tasks.
 - GC time: is the total JVM garbage collection time.
 - Shuffle spill (memory): is the size of the deserialized form of the shuffled data in memory.
-- Shuffle spill (disk): is the size of the serialized form of the data on disk. and others Ö
+- Shuffle spill (disk): is the size of the serialized form of the data on disk. and others ‚Ä¶

 **Question 44 Wich of the following statements best describes DBFS ?**